Long-distance romance often depends on small rituals that make both people feel remembered.

 4. Write a handwritten letter

 Digital messages are fast.
 A letter is slow in the best way.
-Write about a memory, what you admire, what you miss, or what you are looking forward to.
+It gives your partner something they can hold, keep in a drawer, reread during a lonely night, or find later when the relationship needs a little evidence of tenderness.
+You do not have to write like a poet.
+Write about a memory, what you admire, what you miss, what you noticed recently, or what you are looking forward to.

 5. Play together online